 Trust me when I tell you nothing comes close to the GRDs, and its not brand fanaticism

 Woot.
 Hit somobody's buttons!
-The toic was snap focus, you said you tried it on another, that's when I said that nothing comes close, nothing comes close to that particular way of getting the shot (preset distance, small sensor great dof) because only the GRD was designed with that in mind.
+The toic was snap focus, you said you tried it on another, that's when I said that nothing comes close, nothing comes close to that particular way of getting the shot (preset distance, small sensor great dof).
 If you prefer zone focusing, etc thats another issue.